What to bring to mbo

 - Towels for the shower or drying off after swimming in the river

-- Cash to tip your beer server – both Friday & Saturday night servers are raising funds for local trail organizations.
+- Cash for food carts and to tip your beer server – both Friday & Saturday night servers are raising funds for local trail organizations.

 - Luau garb to enhance your Saturday night attire

 - If you don’t drink coffee, bring your own tea for the mornings – a Hydroflask cup is included in your festival pass